rom1mouret/mpcl/README.md

 ##### > How to train non-differentiable models within this framework?

-Processors (inputs -> latent) and classifiers/regressors (latent -> targets) are typically trained conjointly.
+Processors (inputs -> abstraction) and classifiers/regressors (abstraction -> targets) are typically trained conjointly.
 This is where gradient descent shines, provided all the models involved are differentiable.

 You may be able to get good results